engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1029/2022GL097766](https://doi.org/10.1029/2022GL097766)

+**Summary for ECS paragraph:** Salvi ran simulations of historical aerosols, but this does not mean natural volcanic aerosols it seems.
+Different sensitivity between forcing agents, but a bit smaller sample size than Richardson.
+MAYBE NO.

 **Take away:** Aerosols produce more amplifying climate feedback (greater climate sensitivity) than CO~2~ does, in contrast to Richardson (2019)